 - Plenty of information on many places to visit and things to do in the areas you will pass through.

 - A brief history of Italy and the Lakes

 - Basic English-Italian dictionary

-- Road maps with your routes marked on
+- Daily route maps with your routes marked

 - Each person must have a passport (and any necessary visas for non-EU passport holders) valid for Italy and any other countries you may visit to participate on the tour.All passports must be valid for six months after the end of the tour

 - You will also need your vehicle registration documents, driving licence (a photo-card licence or international permit is best), and an international insurance green card.

 - We strongly suggest and recommend you have European breakdown cover, and ensure you are covered for the countries to be visited.
 Although we have mechanical back-up, there may be cases that cannot be fixed on the tour and your car may need to be repatriated.